The ideal woman - theory

 Effects

-By 1937 Nazi ideological convictions were threatened by the pressures of economic necessity.
+By 1937 Nazi ideological convictions were

 The anti-feminist ideology could only be upheld if economic growth was slowed down, and that would restrict the rearmament programme.